 - To increase the accessibility and visibility of the research outputs of current staff and to facilitate knowledge transfer

 - To support individual members of the University by providing an open access platform to archive their research outputs

 Researcher Profiles provide information on individual PolyU researchers and their research activities.
 A profile will be created for all current academic staff.

-All PolyU academic and research staff, research degree students, and academic equivalent staff may submit scholarly research materials to the IRA.
+All PolyU academic and research staff, research degree students, and academic equivalent staff may submit scholarly research materials to the PIRA.
 The material types include, but not limited to, journal articles, technical reports, working papers, conference papers and presentations, pre-prints, books, book chapters, patents, theses and dissertations, images, drawings, videos, and datasets.
 Full text may be provided if copyright allows.

 Open Access at PolyU

 PolyU has adopted the following Policy in Support of Open Access to Published Research since September 2010:

 PolyU academic and researchers are required to deposit electronic copies of their peer-reviewed journal articles and conference proceedings (author’s final accepted manuscript) in PolyU IR (now known as PIRA) for open access, as of the date of paper publication.
 Full text of other research outputs should also be deposited where appropriate.

 The Library will determine whether deposit in institutional repositories for public access is permitted under publisher agreements when PolyU authors submit their scholarly output to the PIRA.
 For more information, see the Research Office webpage on the Policy.